PMSM Current Reference Generator

 You can generate current references in the constant torque region (occurring below rated speed) by using the maximum torque per ampere (MTPA) strategy.

-The direct and quadrature components of the stator current are written in terms of angle and magnitude as:
+These equations defines the direct and quadrature components of the stator current in terms of angle and magnitude,

 where:

-Using the angle-magnitude variant of the d-q currents, the PMSM torque equation is written as:
+Using the angle-magnitude variant of the d-q currents, this equation calculates the PMSM torque equation,

 where Ld and Lq are the direct and quadrature inductances, respectively.

-To obtain fast transient response and maximize torque with the smallest possible stator current amplitude, MTPA imposes (dTe)/ = 0 to the torque equation, which yields
+To obtain fast transient response and maximize torque with the smallest possible stator current amplitude, MTPA imposes (dTe)/dβ = 0 to the torque equation, which yields

 The MTPA d-axis current id_mtpa is written in terms of the q-axis component iq_mtpa by substituting the d-q currents back from their angle and magnitude variants:

-Finally, by plugging the previous equation into the d-q variant of the PMSM torque equation, the following polynomial is obtained:
+Finally, by plugging the previous equation into the d-q variant of the PMSM torque equation, the block obtains this polynomial:

-The q-axis component is obtained by solving this polynomial.
+The q-axis component is the solution of this polynomial.

 Field Weakening